chief10/chief10.github.io/cheatsheet.md

 `git fetch origin pull/ID/head:BRANCHNAME`
 - Where `id` is equal to the PR ID

+- `git bisect`
+- Find which commit introduced a bug

 When you make changes you want to revert. http://stackoverflow.com/questions/4114095/how-to-revert-git-repository-to-a-previous-commit git revert --no-commit 0766c053..HEAD